presnick/ProgramsInformationPeople/_sources/InClass/DictionaryAccum.rst

 .. activecode:: session8_0

-    mystr = 'By a route obscure and lonely, haunted by ill angels only' str2 = "a brain train"
+    mystr = 'By a route obscure and lonely, haunted by ill angels only' # from Dream-Land by Edgar Allan Poe str2 = "a brain train"

     ######Count occurrences of letter i###########